River Lee Country Park

 Mouse over links for pictures; click for detail page.

-Train to Cheshunt station from Liverpool St for River Lee Country Park or to Waltham Cross for Cornmill Meadows (bikes welcome).
-Many bus services serve the area: routes 505 and 250 should be most useful for access from Essex.
+Train to Cheshunt station (Liverpool St line).
+Several bus services serve the area: routes 505 and 250 should be most useful for access from Essex.

 Accessible at all times.
 Information Centre at Waltham Abbey open daily 9.30am–5pm Easter to end October; Tuesday–Sunday 10am–4pm November to Easter.